-- The title should be limited to 30 words or less and should not contain abbreviations.
+- The title should be limited to a maximum of 30 words and should not contain abbreviations.
 The title should be a brief phrase describing the contents of the paper.

-- Complete names and affiliation of all authors, including contact details of corresponding author (Telephone, Fax and E-mail address*).
+- Complete names and affiliation of all authors, including detailed contact information of the corresponding author (Telephone, Fax and E-mail address*).